-'Hands are integral to who we are as a species, as members of groups, and as individuals.
+Hands are integral to who we are as a species, as members of groups, and as individuals.
 If any anatomical unit deserves a reverent salute, it the hand.
 It is high time, then, that cognitive science and philosophy lift up this neglected appendage and attempt to learn more about its role in making us who we are.'
-(Jesse Prinz, 'Hand Manifesto'11)
+(Jesse Prinz, 'Hand Manifesto', from Radman [2013: xvii])

-A second important and - for Montessori - genuinely epistemic virtue is 'manual skill' [AbsMind: 150].
-For her, cognition is not merely a 'mental' process, or put more precisely, the 'mental' is a network that includes senses and motor functions [MM: 222-3; 1913: 206].
-Her insistence on an 'interconnection between mind and muscle' [AbsMind: 141] presciently anticipates some of directions of the current 'embodied cognition' program in cognitive science and the philosophy of mind (see, e.g., Beer [2003]; Clark and Chalmers [1998]; Noë [2009]; Shapiro [2007]; Thelen [1994]; regarding manual dexterity, Radman [2013]; Wilson [1998]).
+A second important and-for Montessori-genuinely epistemic virtue is 'manual skill' [AbsMind: 150].
+For her, cognition is not merely a 'mental' process; or, put more precisely, the 'mental' is a network that includes senses and motor functions [MM: 222-3, 1913: 206].
+Her insistence on an 'interconnection between mind and muscle' [AbsMind: 141] presciently anticipates some of directions of the current 'embodied cognition' program in cognitive science and the philosophy of mind (see, e.g., Thelen [1994], Clark and Chalmers [1998], Beer [2003], Shapiro [2007], and Noë [2009]; regarding manual dexterity, see Wilson [1998] and Radman [2013]).
 Just as the doctor needs sensory acuity to hear variations in a heartbeat, so too she needs dexterity for 'the hand['s] ... intelligent activity' [AbsMind: 155] of holding a stethoscope stably or manoeuvring a scalpel for a difficult procedure.
 Moreover, intellectual activity is intrinsically action-oriented.
-Speaking and writing use fine-tuned and acquired muscular memory; the tongue must know how to make relevant sounds, the fingers how to write or type.
-Even reading involves coordinated movements in eyes, head, and hands; and studies have confirmed that gestures play important roles in purely 'mental' activities like recalling memorized terms or doing math problems 'in the head' [Clark 2013;
+Speaking and writing use fine-tuned and acquired muscular memory: the tongue must know how to make relevant sounds, the fingers how to write or type.